Nickjet45/C-Integral-Calculator/README.md

 # C-Integral-Calculator

-Program that reads in an equation from the user, calculates the numbers of terms based off of the equation, and than outputs the integral of said equation
+Program: Intelgral Calculator

+  Reason: C++ project

+  Function: Finds the integral of an equation based off of user input.

+  Status: Finished, might be updated in the future to find the integral of complex equations too